-The Department shall take final action on a permit application after the close of the public comment period.
-The Department shall notify in writing the owner/operator and any person that submitted a written comment, of the Department's final action and the Department's reasons for its final action.
+The DepartmentDivision shall take final action on a permit application after the close of the public comment period.
+The DepartmentDivision shall notify in writing the owner/operator and any person that submitted a written comment, of the Department'sDivision's final action and the Department'sDivision's reasons for its final action.

-Reg.
-19.406 Public Participation
+Reg.Rule 19.406 Public Participation